Does the PTA need a licence to screen films at school?

-MPLC - MPLC Umbrella Licence is an annual licence with a yearly fee which allows groups and organisations to show unlimited films from the studios, producers and distributors represented by MPLC.
-You may not charge admission for the screening or advertise to the public but can still charge for snacks, drinks or other add-ons.
+MPLC – MPLC Umbrella Licence is an annual licence with a yearly fee which allows groups and organisations to show unlimited films from the studios, producers and distributors represented by MPLC.
+You may not charge admission for the screening or advertise to the public, but you can still charge for snacks, drinks or other add-ons.
 You must use a legal copy of the film.

 You will also need TheMusicLicence to cover the soundtrack, but if your school already has this licence under the CEFM (Centre for Education and Finance Management) Schools tariff, and your event is held on school property, your PTA will be covered.
-Visit cefm.co.uk for more details.

 How much does a film licence cost?

-Do I also need a premises licence?
+Do I also need a premises licence or temporary event notice?

-You will need a temporary event notice (TEN) If you plan to provide 'regulated entertainment' to the public or to members of your PTA.
+Otherwise, you will need a temporary event notice (TEN) If you plan to provide ‘regulated entertainment’ to the public or to members of your PTA.
 Showing a film to a paying audience to make a profit is classed as regulated entertainment even if the profit is for charity.

-You will also need a premises licence if you plan to sell alcohol at your event.
+You will also need a licence if you plan to sell alcohol at your event.
 Contact your local authority to arrange a TEN.

 Can anyone help us set up a film club at the school?